agustindangelo-wellsky/flux-api-coverage/readme.md

 1. Install python
 2. On powershell, create a Python virtual environment: `python -m venv .venv`
-3. Activate the virtual environment: `.\.venv\Scripts\activate`
+3. Activate the virtual environment in the current shell: `.\.venv\Scripts\activate`
-4. Install dependencies: `pip install -r requirements.txt`
+4. Install Python dependencies: `pip install -r requirements.txt`

 Execute the scripts in the following order: